 What are the basic terms of the agreement?

-The agreement runs from January 1, 2022 to December 31, 2024 and covers open access publishing and reading access to SAGE’s hybrid and fully open access journals.
+The agreement runs from January 1, 2022 to December 31, 2024 (NOTE: 2025 renewal is in process) and covers open access publishing and reading access to SAGE’s hybrid and fully open access journals.
 It includes all ten UC campuses and the Lawrence Berkeley National Laboratory.

 How does the agreement work?